Free temporary France phone number to receive SMS online (+33)

 Quick check before you pay

-If the app does a number lookup or asks you to keep the line for months, a temporary one is the wrong fit.
+If the app does a number lookup or asks you to keep the number for months, a temporary one is the wrong fit.
 For a one-time code, it is exactly right.

 Why a burner SIM, VoIP or eSIM falls short

-People often reach for one of these three options for a French line.
+People often reach for one of these three options for a French number.
 Each looks handy but has a catch when all you want is to receive one verification message.

 A french burner SIM